microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Log-Files/BuildXL.xlg.md

 BuildXL command line argument | Description
 --- | ---
 /logExecution | Instructs BuildXL to generate an execution log with the build.
+It is enabled by default.
 /logProcesses | Instructs BuildXL to include process details for all processes launched during the build.
 This option is required when [ExecutionLogLoadOptions::LoadProcessMonitoringData](#LoadProcessMonitoringData) is set.
 /logProcessData | Instructs BuildXL to include execution timings and IO operation details for all processes launched during the build.
 This option requires /logProcesses to also be specified.
 /logObservedFileAccesses | Instructs BuildXL to include all file accesses reported during the build.
 This option is  required when [ExecutionLogLoadOptions::LoadReportedFileAccesses](#LoadReportedFileAccesses) is set.